mpavlou/samplesizedev/README.md

 <!-- badges: end -->

-This package relates to the article **"An evaluation of sample size requirements for developing risk prediction models with binary outcomes"** published in BMC Medical Research Methodology https://doi.org/10.1186/s12874-024-02268-5
+R package which relates to the article **"An evaluation of sample size requirements for developing risk prediction models with binary outcomes"** published in BMC Medical Research Methodology https://doi.org/10.1186/s12874-024-02268-5

 ### Why do we need additional software and how does 'sampsizedev' work?